ganbuan/CyberNotebook/README.md

 ```

 ## Burp Suite
-<i>Burp Suite</i> is a Java-based framework that provides solutions for web application testing.
+*Burp Suite* is a Java-based framework that provides solutions for web application testing.
 These days, it is an industry standard tool for hands-on security assessments of web and mobile applications (i.e. those that rely on APIs).
 In a nutshell, Burp Suite captures and enables manipulation of HTTP/HTTPS traffic between a browser and a web server.

 Note: Burp Suite Professional is the unrestricted version, while Burp Suite Community comes free; Burp Suite Enterprise is primarily used for continuous scanning